Carrier Comparison

 At what weight does UPS become cheaper than USPS?

 UPS Ground typically becomes price-competitive with USPS around 15-20 lbs and can be outright cheaper for packages over 20 lbs, especially for long-distance shipments.
 The exact crossover point depends on package dimensions, origin, and destination.
-Always compare rates for your specific shipment.
+Always compare rates for your specific shipment instead of assuming one carrier wins every time.

 What is the maximum weight USPS will ship?